zoythum/RISC-V-Parser/README.md

 typedef enum {...} as_directive;
 typedef enum {INSTRUCTION, DIRECTIVE, LABEL} role;
 ```
-* `opcode` introduces an enumeration of all possible opcodes in the RISC-V I-M-A-C instruction set
 * `reg` introduces an enumeration of all possible registers used
 * `family` introduces an enumeration of all possible opcode types
 * `as_directive` introduces an enumeration of all possible directives